sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 people design more systems which function this way.
 It's become normalised and there's no stopping it anymore.

+The other thing that frustrates me about reporting vulnerabilities is when they're only superficially addressed.
+Maybe enough to stop me properly exploring the extent of the problem.
+When the front door is open you can make a case for security in depth by pointing out consequential weaknesses, and asking for them all to be fixed, but too often the reaction is to just close the front door.
+So what happens when somebody else finds an open window?

 [bracketed paste]: <https://en.wikipedia.org/wiki/Bracketed-paste>
 [sandbox]: <https://meta.stackexchange.com/q/3122/227423>